-I am a historian and researcher, currently employed as a Research Associate in the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln.
-I serve as the project manager of the digital project "To Enter Africa from America": The United States, Africa, and the New Imperialism, 1862-1919 and the Mellon-funded U.S. Law and Race Initiative at UNL.
+I am a historian and project manager, currently employed as a Research Associate in the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln.
+I serve as the project manager of the Mellon-funded U.S. Law and Race Initiative at UNL and the digital project "To Enter Africa from America": The United States, Africa, and the New Imperialism, 1862-1919.
 I previously managed the development of O Say Can You See: Early Washington, D.C., Law & Family.
 I also work as an independent historian, conducting research, authoring essays and reports, and providing other administrative support for government agencies, scholars, and genealogists.
 I received a Master's Degree in History and a Certificate in Digital Humanities from the University of Nebraska-Lincoln in 2012.

 My personal research project is the update and expansion of a digital edition of the Civil War journal of my third great-grandfather, Alcander Morse, a sergeant in the 37th Illinois.